blablatov/mssql2sql/README.md

 It's demo modules of  MSSQL for copying data between DBMS tables.

-You should run module sqlmain and check is new data in recipient-table.
+> You should run module mssqlmain and check is new data in recipient-table.